southern-belize-tours/katrian/src/issues.md

 # Issues

 ## Current
-* Remove the dropdown menu from logistics and make items appear on the page, make clicking the icon take you to general logistics

 ## Features
 scripps - put the location and say that the rooms are beautiful.
 You get 10% off by booking directly on their website (rather than their booking).
 There are no blocks allowed.
 "Luxury"